Gabriel Moreno Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 16th in MLB with a collective 8.7 strikeouts per nine innings.
+- The Padres pitching staff is 20th in the league with a collective 8.6 strikeouts per nine innings.

-- The Padres have a 4.43 team ERA that ranks 16th across all league pitching staffs.
+- The Padres have a 4.36 team ERA that ranks 17th among all MLB pitching staffs.

-- The Padres rank 13th in baseball in home runs surrendered (21 total, one per game).
+- Padres pitchers combine to surrender 22 total home runs at a clip of one per game (to rank 13th in baseball).

-- Musgrove will make his first start of the season for the Padres.
+- Darvish (0-2 with a 3.44 ERA and 20 strikeouts in 18 1/3 innings pitched) gets the start for the Padres, his fourth of the season.

 © 2023 Data Skrive.
 All rights reserved.